adfresca/sdk-unity/README.eng.md

 After you finished defining events, you need 'Event Index' value for each event.
 The index value is an integer value like '1,2,3,4'.
 We recommend to manage these values with Constant or Enum types in your source code.

-To simply apply codes,  just pass event index into `AdFresca.load(int eventIndex)` method when the event occurs.
+To simply apply codes,  just pass event index into `plugin.Load(int eventIndex)` method when the event occurs.

-(If you don't specify event index on `plugin.Load(int eventIndex)`, a default value is set to 1)
+(If you don't specify event index on `plugin.Load(int eventIndex)`, a default index is set to 1)

 **Example**:   When user entered a main page